-“And yet, throughout the history of art, how few were those who found themselves capable of timeliness (and hence lastingness)!
-These are rare names.
-And all the other would-be-applicants – they are just a prey for the waters of Lethe into which they would slip off and sink into oblivion.
+“And yet, throughout the history of art, how few were those who found themselves capable of timeliness (and, therefore, of lastingness)!
+Such a list would have contained only a few names.
+And all the other would-be applicants – they are just a prey for the waters of Lethe into which they would slip off and sink into oblivion.
 Alas, almost everyone will slip off these gently sloping shores, no matter how one clings.
-For it is by the waters of Lethe, the waters of Oblivion, Venice, this glorious city of biennials, is washed,” – writes Gleb Smirnoff (ARTODOXIA)
+For it is by the waters of Lethe, the waters of Oblivion, Venice, this glorious city of biennials, is washed.” – Gleb Smirnoff, “ARTODOXIA”

 «Humanity does not have a history more pleasant than that of art because it is a history of immortalities.
 Shiller rightly pronounced: “Die Kunst, o Mensch, hast du allein!”
 “The art, oh men, is yours alone!”
 The artist is befuddled by the passing of time, by its lack of form and its disappearance into nothing, its chronic reduction, – the artist is the one for whom the passing of time is clearly audible.